webis-de/set-encoder/README.md

 lightning-ir fit --config ./configs/fine-tune-novelty.yaml
 ```

+## Data

+The data for novelty-aware fine-tuning and evaluation can be found on [Zenodo](https://zenodo.org/records/15125408).

 ## Reproduction

 We have uploaded the run files to reproduce the results in [Zenodo](https://zenodo.org/records/15148723).
 Download and unpack the `experiments.tar.gz` file and then run the `notebooks/effectiveness.ipynb` notebook to reproduce the results.